 In the recent years, India has seen tremendous growth in the hospitality sector.
 New QSR chains open up like mushrooms, and many go out of business within the first year of opening.

 Apart from providing good food, competitive prices, and good service, designing the menu cleverly helps in boosting sales.
-Careful placement of items that can be bought together or relative pricing tricks the customers in buying more from your food outlet.
+Careful placement of items that can be bought together or relative pricing tricks the customers into buying more from your food outlet.

 Marketing techniques such as social media engagement with customers, SMS and email campaigns, discounts and limited time offers, help in catching the customers’ fancy.
-It is also important to monitor customer behavior and stay updated as trends keep changing every few months.
+It is also important to monitor customer behaviour and stay updated as trends keep changing every few months.